 6. Edhi Foundation

 Edhi was a philanthropist and when it comes to humanity, one can’t forget his heroic services for the nation.
 His organization the Edhi Foundation is a result of his struggling battle and during this pandemic, they are also doing their best to pick the COVID 19 patients to the hospitals.
 Not only the ambulance services but they are also donating rations to the needful as much as they can.
 Faisal Edhi (chairman of Edhi Foundation), donated Rs, 10 million to PM’s Covid Relief Fund.
-Nevertheless, their donations are always worth bringing smiles to the needy, shelter to the poor, and coffin to the deaths.
+Nevertheless, their donations are always worth bringing smiles to the needy, shelter to the poor, and coffins to the dead.
 They are proving humanity all across Pakistan and they deserve a shout-out for their efforts.

 7. Alamgir Welfare Trust

-Alamgir Welfare Trust (AWT) is known for its social services and raising its voice for the one who can’t speak, But in this time of Corona, they have proved their excellence with their relief efforts.
+Alamgir Welfare Trust (AWT) is known for its social services and for raising its voice for the one who can’t speak, But in this time of Corona, they have proved their excellence with their relief efforts.
 The trust had allocated Rs 500 million funds for the affectees of the lockdown and they are also considering their help for the healthcare workers.
 In addition, they are also distributing ration packages in rural areas and suburbs.

 8. Helping Youth Pakistan

 I want to appreciate helping youth Pakistan personally by taking the initiative to help the transgender community at this time.
 They are the ones who are most neglected and a round of applause to them for considering the less heard community.
 Their COVID fundraising campaign is in collaboration with Acts of kindness (AOK) & We are One (WAO) For Trans Community.
-They have provided food to more than 1k+ families in Peshawar and Mardan and now on the way to reach more.
+They have provided food to more than 1k+ families in Peshawar and Mardan and are now on the way to reaching more.
 If you want to help our transgender community, do support their cause.